anshaji/bitss_demo/README.md

 One more

-New line my a different collaborator
+New line my a different collaborator + Another collaborator says this needs be added

+Adds something more